tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## RAM

 The RAM is 128 kiB.
-The firmware clears the RAM before loading a the TKey device app into RAM.
+The firmware clears and fills the RAM with a random word on power up.

-## Address Randomization
+## Address Randomisation

 The TKey hardware includes a simple form of RAM memory protection from external threats.
 This might mitigate some of the problems of a warm